biocore/qiime/doc/scripts/multiple_rarefactions_even_depth.rst

 		Num iterations at each seqs/sample level [default: 1] `-`-lineages_included
 		Output rarefied otu tables will include taxonomic (lineage) information for each otu, if present in input otu table [default: False]
+	-k, `-`-keep_empty_otus
+		Otus (rows) of all zeros are usually omitted from the output otu tables, with -k they will not be removed from the output files [default: False]

 **Output:**